cahgnov/HowMultipleInteractionTypesAffectDiseaseAndDilutionEffect/README.md

 "simulation_run_fre.m" -- fd-transmssion mode

-we can ran this two "simulate_run_\*m" file with matlab, to begain our simulation.
+run this two "simulate_run_\*.m" file with matlab, and start our simulation.

-through those "simulate_run_\*m"file, all results of replicates were saved as "\*.mat" file with specific name in folders named "result_\*".
+through those "simulate_run_\*.m"file, all results of replicates were saved as "\*.mat" file with specific name in folders named "result_\*".

 ## the readname_\*.m
 when the two "simulate_run_\*.m" finished, we can execute the two "readname_\*.m" in matlab to settle all results in folders named "result_\*", and gain "den.mat" and "fre.mat", which contain all the variables to create figures.